CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 stattistics of how many users utilized the clouds services and apps..
 ![](../../Attachements/Pasted%20image%2020251015104316.png)
 will be low when starting out::
-it wont provide individual but provide overall data
+it wont provide individual but provide overall data.